jejacks0n/teaspoon/README.md

 [![Join the chat at https://gitter.im/modeset/teaspoon](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/modeset/teaspoon?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The project goal is to stay simple while also providing the most complete Javascript testing solution for Rails.
+The goal of Teaspoon is to stay simple while also providing the most complete Javascript testing solution for Rails.

 Teaspoon takes advantage of the Rails asset pipeline, and ships with support for Jasmine, Mocha, and QUnit.